KzFactorios/QuickMapTagTeleport/README.md

 - So again, open up the command console by pressing the tilde (~) key and type the following:
 - /qmtt_delete_by_pos_idx -44.-24
 -----
 - I will continue to work on these issues, but I figured I'd give you a way to fix them yourselves.

-### NOT YET TESTED FOR MULTIPLAYER!
-- although the only issue you may run into is uninstalling and I plan to conquer this issue soon.

 #### Based on the hard work of [Quick Map Tag](https://mods.factorio.com/mod/QuickMapTag) by **[templar4522](https://mods.factorio.com/user/templar4522)** and [Tag To Teleport](https://mods.factorio.com/mod/TagToTeleport) by **[darkfrei](https://mods.factorio.com/user/darkfrei)** --